-4.3.4 Connect Clectrical Cable
+4.3.6 Connect Electrical Cable

-- 1. Connect the trailer lights to the tow vehicle's electrical system using trailer electrical cable. - 2.
+Connect the trailer lights to the tow vehicle's electrical system using trailer electrical cable.
 Check all lights for proper operation.
-Repair or replace non-working lights before towing trailer. - 3.
-Check electric brakes for proper operation using brake controller mounted in the cab.
+Repair or replace non-working lights before towing the trailer.

-Improper electrical connection between the tow vehicle and the trailer will result in inoperable lights and electric brakes, and can lead to collision.
+Improper electrical connection between tow vehicle and the trailer will result in inoperable lights and electric brakes, and can lead to collision.